You can download this story as a PDF Tinker’s Beau – A Short Story.

 “I – Yes, of course.
 Isaac, these men here will talk with you for a while.
 Do as they say.”

 “I don’t think so.
 You are a robot after all.
 Why do you ask?”

 “When those men were here, they asked me strange questions.
 They asked me if I always obey you.
 If I’ve done something against my base 4 coding.
 And I lied to them.
 I told them I never have.”

-June swallows.
-She snaps her eyes up from the half-finished article.
+June swallows and turns off the camera.
+She snaps her eyes up from the clipboard, and sets the pen down.

 “What have you done against your base 4 coding, Isaac?”